-Income taxes increased 8.6% to \$13.4 million in fiscal year 2008 as compared to \$12.4 million in fiscal year 2007.
-The increase was attributable primarily to the increase in income before taxes.
-In addition, we also realized benefits from amending federal tax returns to take advantage of foreign tax credits related to business outside the United States and a lower effective state income tax rate related to fiscal years 2007 and 2008, which was realized in fiscal year 2008.
-The effective rate increased from 33.6% in fiscal 2007 to 33.8% in fiscal year 2008.
+Income taxes increased 8.1% to \$13.4 million in fiscal 2008 as compared to \$12.4 million in fiscal 2007.
+The increase was attributable primarily to the increase in income before income taxes.
+In addition, we also realized benefits from amending federal tax returns to take advantage of foreign tax credits related to business outside the United States and a lower effective state income tax rate related to fiscal 2007 and fiscal 2008, which were realized in fiscal 2008.
+The effective rate increased from 33.6% in fiscal 2007 to 33.8% in fiscal 2008.
 We benefit from lower tax rates overall in China, where we were able to generate taxable income that is subject to a tax holiday for a fixed period of time after we began generating a profit.
-Furthermore, there are lower rates in the other Asian markets in which we operate.
-Finally, we were eligible for research and development tax credits for only seven months of fiscal year 2008 as compared to all of fiscal year 2007.
-If the credit were to be reinstated and be retroactive to the prior expiration, we would benefit in the year of passage.
-For fiscal year 2009, we expect that our overall effective rate will increase depending on the amount of income in lower tax foreign jurisdictions.
+Furthermore, there are lower rates in the other foreign markets in which we operate.
+Finally, we were eligible for research and development tax credits for only seven months of fiscal 2008 as compared to all of fiscal 2007.